 Potatoes, onions, and other root vegetables are adversaries to squash, so you should avoid putting them close.
 These, as well as pumpkins, are heavy-feeding vegetables, so they do not work well together.

 Squash varieties are also heavy feeders.
-If planted near each other, these plants will compete for water and soil nutrients.
+They will compete for water and soil nutrients if planted near each other.

-The result will be that your crops will not grow as well as expected.
-Root vegetables can also affect them in that their underground roots will inhibit their growth.
+The result is that squashes will not grow as well as expected.
+Root vegetables can also affect them because their underground roots inhibit their growth.

 How to Grow

-These are some of the easiest plants to grow.
-They usually do very well and can give you a ton of fruits, as long as they are happy and get what they need.
+Squashes are some of the easiest plants to grow.
+They usually do very well and, if they are healthy, can produce many fruits.

 1. Planting

-You can either start them from seedlings or seeds purchased online or at your local gardening shop.
-Both will do well if planted properly.
+You can start them from seedlings or seeds purchased online or at your local gardening shop.
+Both will do well if planted correctly.

 Plant 4 to 6 inches in mounds and space mounds 3 to 4 feet apart.
-Also, mulch the plants lightly, as this reduces weeds and maintains moisture.
-Both summer and winter varieties are warm-weather crops.
+Mulch the plants lightly to reduce weeds and maintain moisture.
+Both summer and winter squash are warm-weather crops.

 2. Care and Maintenance

-No matter what type you put in the ground, these plants need lots of room to grow.
-Also, be prepared for these vines to grow up and over your fence or onto other plants.
+No matter what type you put in the ground, squash plants need lots of room to grow.
+Also, be prepared for these vines to grow over your fence or onto other plants.

 Alternatively, redirect them if you are worried about them taking over.
-Planting them on an outside row in your garden may be best.
+Planting them in an outside row in your garden may be best.

 Squash plants require 1 to 2 inches of water per week, but try not to water the leaves.
-These veining vegetables also like to be in full sun, and having fertile soil with good drainage will be most beneficial.
+These vining vegetables also like full sun, and having fertile soil with good drainage will be most beneficial.

 Furthermore, guano, compost, and aged manure are good organic fertilizers for them.